iTrooz/PackageViewer/README.md

 - "What are the files provided by this package ?"
 - "On which distributions does this package exist ?
 Where is it the most recent ?"
 - "What is the dependency graph of this package ?"
-- Helps to match packages functionnalities match across distributions when they are not 1:1 ?
+- Helps to match packages functionalities match across distributions when they are not 1:1 ?

 # Licence
 The licence **for the scripts** is GPL-2-or-later